craftablescience/Godot-File-Drag-And-Drop/README.md

-# Godot-File-Drag-And-Drop
+# Godot: File Drag And Drop Experiment
-Drag txt files onto the game, and it will display them.
+Drag `.txt` files onto the game, and it will display them.